eoncarlyle/puro/README.md

 ## Development Log

+### 2025-11-06

+The most robust way to deal with wait-on-start regardless of `startPoint` is not with a second `ConsumerSegmentEvent` but rather to check for the existence of a segment before the watcher is started, and one the file exists to manually place an `segmentChangeQueue` event.
+Either `getLowestSegmentOrder` or `getHighestSegmentOrder` could be checked and I don't think it matters?

+As remarked in a comment, the answer to 'what happens if something is deleted at the worst time' in `watcherPreInitialisation` isn't super great, and it isn't like the consumer is able to drop some 'don't delete any files while I get my bearings'.
+There are limits to how defensive I can be but at the same time segments being deleted as part of the operation of a future steward could be something to defend against?
+Will need to think on this one.

 ### 2025-11-03

 New issue that I hadn't thought of until now - if a single message is split across more than two messages I don't think that this is interpreted as a normal continuation - this could be pretty easily tested with a comically small buffer size.

 Something close to explicit synchronisation is required to solve the waiting consumer problem.

 Throwing any exception is of course a white flag but the exception thrown in the `val (producerOffset,  incomingSegmentOrder)` definition really doesn't have better alternatives really.
 This _should_ be an illegal state.
 The starter `ConsumerSegmentEvent` event is meant to get a start-from-beginning consumer caught up if the producer has already finished creating events (at least for a moment) by the time the consumer gets ready to go.

 ### 2025-11-01

 A quick-and-dirty way to do wait-on-start is more or less what we have going on now, sorta.
 Also, it takes hundreds of milliseconds for the consumer `DirectoryWatcher` to be ready to observe so it is easy for the producer to rocket through a bunch of writes and then as far as the consumer is concerned no one has written to the stream yet.
 This really is not how the consumers should be behaving.

 ### 2025-10-26

 `1 + ceil(log2(y)) + y = x` doesn't appear to have a closed-form solution, so the decrementing option really isn't that bad.
 (But that doesn't _exactly_ appear to be the relevant function?
 Much to consider

 ### 2025-10-25

 How much sense, actually, does it make for the consumer to _create the first segment if it doesn't exist_ I mean in isolation that already sounds pretty bad but, more relevant for work on the consumer, it sets up inconsistent behaviour for the consumer.
 It seemed like it would be annoying to do but apparently things aren't so bad but I could have null active segment behaviour to denote an active segment that hasn't been confirmed yet.